 - Preheat the water oven or bath to 60°C.

-- Combine all of the ingredients into a blender.
+- Combine all ingredients to a blender.

 - Heat the combined product over a stove for 10 minutes.

 - Seal in a freezer bag then seal in a vacuum sealer.